-When should you bring your child for a routine eye exam in Airdrie to test for myopia?
+When should you bring your child for a routine eye exam in Calgary to test for myopia?

 Even if you don’t notice any warning signs of myopia in your child, routine eye exams are recommended.
 The link between learning and eyesight is strong, and an undetected vision condition may compromise your kid’s cognitive development and success in school.
 It’s advised to bring your child for the first eye exam at 6 months, then at 3 years and again before entering first grade.

 In general, children with nearsightedness are fitted with eyeglasses to correct their vision.
 If your kid is mature enough, contact lenses may also be an option – although most eye experts don’t advise contacts until the teenage years, when kids can care for them properly.
 Our eye doctors will be pleased to meet with you and your child in our Calgary, Alberta, offices to discuss the most suitable vision correction, either eyeglasses or contacts.

 Is there a way to prevent kids’ myopia?